olivier-marin-job/beginning-ansible/README.md

 $ ansible localhost -m hostname -a "name=ansible-ctrl"
 ```

-Change the hostname thanks to a playbook:
+Change the hostname using a playbook:
 ```shell
 $ cd /vagrant/chapter03
 $ ansible-playbook ansible-playbook.yml